Skip to Content

 • Server Name: Enter a name for the REST server.

-• Type: Open the menu, then find and select REST API.
+• Type: Select REST API.

-• Url: Enter the URL of the server to connect to.
+• URL: Enter the URL of the server to connect to.

 Note